waxingrose/Landing-Page/README.md

 # Landing-Page

-Landing Page as part of the Odin Project.
+Landing Page made for the Odin Project.